tnorthey/CODE_displace_coordinates/README.md

 ```

 #### Extract from 'output' file
-The important lines for this are the Time (fs) and the Gross Gaussin Populations for each state.
-The spectrum for a specific time-step is a weighted sum of spectra for each Gaussian.
+The important lines for this are the Time (fs) and the Gross Gaussian Populations for each state.
+The spectrum for a specific time-step is the weighted sum of spectra for each Gaussian.
 The Gaussian displacements are in the gwpcentres file (above) and the weightings are in this file.

 ```
  Time  =       0.00 fs,       CPU =       0.05 s,    Norm    = 1.00000000